chinamike65/hugo-tuolesi/content/book4/book4en.md

 The Dharma of Accumulation is the first Dharma.
 At this time, practitioners have already started, and they have magical powers and some abilities.

 How to cultivate the way of resources?
-In other words, it is the practice of the four mindfulness.
+In other words, it is the practice of the four applications of mindfulness.

-Four Mindfulness
+##### 1. Four Applications of Mindfulness

 Mindfulness is a kind of wisdom that understands not-self;

 Abiding is a kind of meditation.
 Not only do you need to understand that people have no ego, but you also need to be able to settle down in the state of no ego.
 Come, you will gain mindfulness.

-The four mindfulness refers to mindfulness of body, mindfulness of feeling, mindfulness of mind, and mindfulness of Dharma.
+The four applications of mindfulness refers to application of mindfulness to the body, application of mindfulness to feelings, application of mindfulness to mind, and application of mindfulness to phenomena (dharma).

 To deal with the six root afflictions, one needs to cultivate the four mindfulness-based meditations.

-(1) Mindfulness of the body
+##### (1) Application of mindfulness to the body

- Mindfulness of the body is to contemplate the impurity of the body.
+Applying mindfulness of the body is to contemplate the impurity of the body.

-The purpose is to combat greed, and not to be greedy for color, sound, smell, taste, touch, and Dharma.
+The purpose is to combat attachment, and develop non-craving for form, sound, smell, taste, touch, and phenomena.

 Those who are greedy need to cultivate themselves with mindfulness.

-For example, if you are too greedy for someone and suffer, you can deal with it through self-cultivation and mindfulness.
+For example, if it is painful to be too attached to someone, it can be dealt with through self-cultivation and mindfulness.

 First, visualize a Sanskrit word "ah" (ah) on the forehead of the object of craving, and then visualize "ah".
 The word slowly turns into a bubble, which is a big pimple, and then visualize the pimple.
 A lot of pimples grew out of it, and finally, visualize, the face of the craving object is full of pimples.